 When to raise an Expert Request

-You’re managing your AI program, tracking projects and initiatives, and your team is using the platform.
+You’re managing your AI program, tracking projects and deliverables, and your team is using the platform.
 At some point, someone identifies something that AI could transform.
 That’s when you raise an Expert Request.You know what you need, but not how to build it

 Your sales lead knows exactly which part of the deal process needs a Claude skill, but they’re not the person who can build it.
 The Expert Request connects their domain knowledge to a specialist who can.